Skip to main content

 Record what action you took and when using Case Notes.
 This creates an audit trail for the investigation.

-These permissions are requested during initial setup so they are available when needed.
+These permissions are requested during initial setup so they are available the moment you need them.
 By default they are only exercised when you click a button.
-If you enable automation in Settings → Automation, RAIDEN may also invoke them automatically for high-confidence detections — automated actions are off by default and fully configurable.
+If you opt in to automated response in Settings → Automation, RAIDEN may also invoke session revocation and inbox-rule cleanup automatically on high- or medium-confidence True Positive cases — see Automated response (opt-in) above.
+Automated response is off by default and fully configurable.